-Take your project through the city's public art donation process.
-The Department of Transportation will submit your proposal to Tucson Pima Arts Council's (TPAC's) Public Art and Community Design Committee (PACDC).
+Take your project through the city's public art donation process.1 The Department of Transportation will submit your proposal to the Arts Foundation for Tucson and Southern Arizona (AFTSA), Public Art and Community Design Committee (PACDC).
 The PACDC will contact you to schedule a time to review your proposal.
 These public meetings are typically held at 4:00 p.m. on the second Wednesday of the month at 100 N Stone Ave, Suite 109.